microb1t/microbit-model-smart-home/README.md

    On the first week of this project I focused on building the physical model of the house and putting the lights in.
 To do that, I had limited materials and the wires I chose to connect to the LEDs were alligator clips on one side and the male pin on the other so I could connect them to a breadboard.
 The following image was the result of Week 1.

-  PS: I know the picture looks like it was taken on a twice-baked potato, that's because it was.
+  PS: I know the picture looks like it was taken on a 572 year old potato that's been left out in a field for 39 years, that's because it was.
 (It was taken on a chromebook)

 ![168598703737461727](https://github.com/microb1t/microbit-model-smart-home/assets/125515183/7640dbbe-2bd6-429d-8719-7a1c7ff67059)